phidatahq/phidata/README.md

 python finance_agent.py
 ```

-### Image Agent
+### Multi-Modal by default

-Lets create another agent that can understand images and make tool calls as needed, create a file `image_agent.py`
+Phidata agents support text, images, audio, video and more.
+For example, you can create an image agent that can understand images and make tool calls as needed, create a file `image_agent.py`

 ```python
 from phi.agent import Agent